apoluekt/TFA2/doc/10_tf_mc_integration.md

 We will start with a very simple example of a script, where we will perform Monte-Carlo integration of a 1D Gaussian distribution using pure TensorFlow.
 The example is available here: https://github.com/apoluekt/TFA2/blob/master/demos/01_mc_integration.py

-The structure of the script is rather simple, but let's note a few important points.
+We will illustrate a few important TF concepts using this example.

 ## Loading TF modules